 Does taking selegiline increase the chance of birth defects?

 Selegiline has not been well studied for use while breastfeeding.
-There are two case reports of infants exposed selegiline through breast milk; both had no reported issues with development.
+There are 2 case reports of breastfeeding; no reported issues with development were reported.
 It is not known how much selegiline would get into breastmilk.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 Please click here for references.